STM32 ADC Injected Conversion Mode

 Below is the image showing the configuration for the Injected channels in the Auto Injection mode.

-This configuration remains the same as we did for the triggered injection mode, except that injected conversion mode is set to Auto Injection Mode.
-In this mode the injected channels are converted at the end of the Regular group, hence all the triggers are disabled.
+This configuration is largely the same as the one used for Triggered Injection mode, with one key difference: the Injected Conversion mode is set to Auto Injection Mode.
+In Auto Injection mode, the injected channels are automatically converted at the end of the regular conversion sequence, without requiring any external or software trigger.

 In this section we will cover the configuration and code exclusively needed for the cortex M7 devices.